edwelker/website/content/posts/ie-6-background-flicker-problem.md

 This makes it a wider problem than I had originally thought.
 The one caveat I have found is that an inline event (for example, an ‘onclick’ attribute written in the <element>) will not trigger this effect.

 The thing that amazes me about this, and worries me about those trying to apply a duplicate background-image to hide the flicker, is that every mouseover is causing another server hit for that image.
 It seems incredible that individuals and companies can just turn a blind eye to this.
-I would be inclined to send Microsoft an invoice…
+I would be inclined to send Microsoft an invoice...

 *Postscript:* I used [Fiddler](http://www.fiddlertool.com/fiddler/) which was a really big help testing for this.
 Turns out it is owned by Microsoft.
 Anyone sensing any guilt there???